thegodeveloper/learning-go/README.md

 - Microservices with Go
 - Building Modern CLI Applications with Go

+## How to work with custom packages

+- Create a project and store it in GitHub (https://github.com/thegodeveloper/logging)
+- Execute `go get github.com/thegodeveloper/logging`
+- Call it from `main.go`

 ## Install goimports

 Enhanced version of `go fmt` called `goimports`.